 Suppletive pronominal morphemes: 1st/2nd/3rd persons; singular/plural; familiar/formal; Agent/Patient

-These morphemes also function as suffixed markers for agentivity and patientivity for nouns and independent pronouns as well as for verbs.
-It depends on whether there is a (pro)noun in the clause or not.
-If there is a noun, the suffix is attached to the noun(s); if not, then it is used as a prefix for the verb to show the role of the implied pronoun.
+These morphemes function as suffixed markers for agentivity and patientivity for nouns and independent pronouns as well as for verbs.
+It depends on whether there is a full (pro)noun in the clause or not.
+If there is a noun or pronoun as agent, the suffix is attached to the noun; if not, then it is used as a suffix for the verb to show the role of the implied pronoun.

 nakə-ʔə si siuq woman-pat part bleed ‘the woman is bleeding’

 Note that in the lexicon, all verbs are followed by their corresponding particle in parentheses, like this: sipxaŋi (ki) – sing